neuralvis/elpa-mirror/melpa/ssh-deploy-readme.txt

 - To setup automatic storing of base revisions and detection of remote changes do this:
 Add to init-script: (ssh-deploy-add-find-file-hook)

-- To enable mode line to this:
+- To enable mode-line feature do this:
 (ssh-deploy-line-mode)

+- To enable menu-bar feature do this:
+(ssh-deploy-add-menu)

 - To set global key-bindings do something like this:
     (global-set-key (kbd "C-c C-z") 'ssh-deploy-prefix-map)